SC allows immersion of 'Ganesh idols' plaster of Paris in Hussain Sagar Lake in Hyderabad | Law-Order

 - India

-The Supreme Court Thursday granted ''last chance" to Telangana authorities to permit immersion of Lord 'Ganesh idols' made up of plaster of Paris in Hussain Sagar Lake in Hyderabad.
+The Supreme Court Thursday granted ''last chance'' to Telangana authorities to permit immersion of Lord 'Ganesh idols' made of plaster of Paris in Hussain Sagar Lake in Hyderabad.

-The apex court passed the order after taking note of the submission by the Solicitor General Tushar Mehta that steps have been taken to minimize pollution in the lake, and idols are lifted by cranes soon after the immersion and transferred to solid waste disposal sites for disposal.
+The apex court passed the order after taking note of Solicitor General Tushar Mehta's submission that steps have been taken to minimize pollution in the lake, and idols are lifted by cranes soon after the immersion and transferred to solid waste disposal sites for disposal.

+The apex court added however that discipline and cooperation of people is also important.

+Mehta assured the bench that the directions will be implemented in the entirety of the next year, and there is no time to make arrangements this year and steps are being taken to minimize pollution.

-The Telangana High Court on September 13 had refused to modify its earlier order banning immersion of Ganesh idols made of plaster of Paris (PoP) in Hussain Sagar Lake and other such places in the city.
+The bench said, ''Mr. Mehta you are not aware a lot of money was spent for purification of the lake.
+Every year if you allow this immersion what is the point of that beautification or money spent.
+It's a waste.
+You should've taken steps.
+Last-minute you're coming!"
+The Telangana High Court on September 13 had refused to modify its earlier order banning immersion of Ganesh idols made of Plaster of Paris (PoP) in Hussain Sagar Lake and other lakes in the city.

+Hearing a petition filed by Greater Hyderabad Municipal Corporation (GHMC) seeking modification of an order, the high court had said it is not inclined to do so.

+On September 9, the Court had directed the state government not to allow immersion of Ganesh idols made of PoP in Hussain Sagar Lake and other lakes here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)